samirsahoo007/microservices/writing_microservice_in_python_django.rst

 |7    |requires more bandwidth and resource than REST.  |              requires less bandwidth and resource than SOAP.   |
 +-----+-------------------------------------------------+----------------------------------------------------------------+

+SOAP defines its own security.
+RESTful web services inherits security measures from the  underlying transport.

+SOAP can't use REST because it is a protocol
+REST can use SOAP web services because it is a concept and can use any protocol like HTTP, SOAP.

 Writing a MicroService with Python (Django)